tejpshah/circle-of-life/README.md

 - Sanity Check Complete: The game class looks good.
 Added extra functionality for debugging which stores the trajectories on the screen plus made game window bigger.
 - Sanity Check Complete: The agent class looks good.
 Updated the BFS method with the more optimal BFS method from the Predator class.

+## Agent 3 and Agent 4
+- Define a normalize method for the probability in both agent 3 and agent 4C

+ ## Agent 4
+ - Instead of choosing random.choice() for highest probability node, choose the node farthest from predator
+ - Run Agent 2 instead of Agent 1 in super().move()